-The type of calculation includes Count, Average, Max, Min, etc. If you read through all types of calculation, you will notice that EXCEL does not provide with the Median statistics in the pivot table.
+The type of calculation includes Count, Average, Max, Min, etc. If you read through all types of calculations, you will notice that EXCEL does not provide the Median statistics in the pivot table.
 Then what should we do if we really want to calculate median statistics?
-The MEDIAN function is a good option.
+A MEDIAN function is a good option.

-Now let’s use MEDIAN function to calculate Median for each subgroup.
-Formula “=MEDIAN(E27:E35)” in cell K3 returns 62.5.
+Now let’s use the MEDIAN function to calculate the Median for each subgroup.
+The formula “=MEDIAN(E27:E35)” in cell K3 returns 62.5.
 It tells that the median weight for female students whose age is between 11 and 15 is 62.5 kg.